vivaansinghvi07/database-operations/database/README.md

 </details>

-Then, you can simply call the following (assuming you have properly import the `database` submodule.
+Then, you can simply call the following, assuming you have properly imported the `database` submodule.

 ```python
 from database import Database